 Swing’s Coffee Bar

-In 2016, Swing’s celebrateed 100 years in the DMV.
+Swing’s celebrated 100 years in the D.C. area in 2016.
 It should come as no surprise that a roastery so “steeped” in history would take their coffee seriously.
 You can order ethically-sourced single-origin pour over coffee, espresso and cold-brewed iced coffee on tap in this wide open Art Deco space, with large windows and a garage door that opens up in the warmer months.
+Swing’s also carries pastries from nearby Junction Bakery & Bistro that will sweeten any morning.
 You can also watch classic German coffee roasters at work behind the bar and participate in one of the scheduled public coffee cuppings Fridays at 10 a.m.
 Can you say coffee heaven?

 Alexandria Coffee Shops